PurpleBooth/git-mit/CONTRIBUTING.md

 The aim of this repository is:

 -   We aim to be easy to use
--   We aim to be include lints that developers in large organisations need, but not have hundreds of them
+-   We aim to include lints that developers in large organisations need, but not have hundreds of them
 -   We aim to encourage and advocate for pair programming
 -   To provide an alternative to git duet